Table of contents

 - Brown sugar – just be sure it’s fresh and hasn’t lost moisture from sitting in pantry too long

-- White sugar
+- White sugar – granulated sugar, not powdered

 If you plan on making ice cream more than once or twice, it’s well worth having an ice cream maker, like the one we’ve owned for years.
 It’ll churn out not only ice cream, but sorbet, gelato, and frozen yogurt as well.